nortikin/sverchok/docs/nodes/vector/field_random_probe.rst

 This node has the following inputs:

 * **Field**.
 The scalar field defining the distribution of generated points.
-This input is mandatory.
+If this input is not connected, the node will generate evenly distributed points.
+This input is mandatory, if **Proportional** parameter is checked.
 * **Bounds**.
 Vertices defining the general area where the points will be generated.
 Only bounding box of these vertices will be used.
 This input is mandatory.